 Beyond the jazz realm, Earl's classical compositions have been performed by the International Chamber Orchestra of Rome, San Francisco Symphony Chorus, Chicago Symphony Brass, San Francisco Symphony Brass, San Jose Symphony Orchestra, San Francisco Chamber Players, the Bennington Chamber Music Conference, and numerous brass ensembles throughout the world.

-San Francisco State University for six years (Composition, Theory, Percussion & Jazz)
+San Francisco State University (Composition, Theory, Percussion & Jazz)

 Professional Percussion Credits: